"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 If you want to monetize with contextual advertising like Google AdSense, then traffic volume becomes an important factor to consider.
 And you’ll need to look into the event duration as well.

-Base on the amount of traffic you can generate to your event blog during the period, can you earn enough from Google AdSense in short a period to achieve your earning goal?
+Base on the amount of traffic you can generate to your event blog during the period, can you earn enough from Google AdSense in a short period to achieve your earning goal?

 The answer is for you to guess, not me.